MacGyverBass/docker-dnsmasq/README.md

  ${dnsmasq_arguments}
 ```

 In the above example, Docker will run the image detached and set to restart (unless stopped) if the system restarts, with the container name "dnsmasq".
-The "${dnsmasq_arguments}" are whatever arguments you decide to pass to the dnsmasq binary, in this example "--no-daemon --log-queries" is used.
+The "${dnsmasq_arguments}" are whatever arguments you decide to pass to the dnsmasq binary, in this example "--log-queries" is used.

 To see a list of options, you may use the `--help` argument to view the dnsmasq help text.
 Here is an example of viewing that information: